gitextensions/GitExtensionsDoc/source/settings.rst

   .. setting:: Show blame in diff view

     Show blame in the diff view tab :ref:`browse-repository-tabs-diff` instead of switching to  :ref:`browse-repository-tabs-file-tree` tab.

+  .. setting:: Show 'Find in commit files using git-grep'

+    Show 'Find in commit files using git-grep' search box in the diff and file tree tabs..

+  .. setting:: Show revision tooltips (restart required)

+    Show revision tooltips in the revision graph.
+The tooltip contains the commit message and the list of changed files.

+    Open file tree in :ref:`browse-repository` window instead of the deprecated :ref:`file-tree` window.

 .. settingsgroup:: Tabs